How a New E-invoicing Deployment Skyrocketed Duplicate Payments for an International Bank

 apexanalytix had already been providing AP recovery audits for the international bank and knew that there would be an increase in both duplicate payments and statement credits due to the implementation of the e-invoicing solution as this was not a unique situation.
 Every apexanalytix client that has deployed an e-invoicing solution had a significant increase in recoveries—no matter which solution it was.
 Having apexanalytix perform another AP recovery audit helped the bank to recoup overpayments and reinforce where controls should be tightened to prevent further overpayments.

-- One supplier had over 300 statement credit recoveries whereas most suppliers with a statement credit had only one.
+• One supplier had over 300 statement credit recoveries whereas most suppliers with a statement credit had only one. vendors, invoices and payments.